One-sided Frobenius pairs in extriangulated categories: Introduction

-In \cite{NP}, Nakaoka and Palu introduced the notion of externally triangulated categories (extriangulated categories for short) as a simultaneous generalization of exact categories and triangulated categories.
-Up to now, many results on exact categories and triangulated categories have gotten realization in the setting of extriangulated categories.
-In particular, Ma, Ding and Zhang \cite{MDZ} investigated Auslander-Buchweitz approximation theory in extriangulated categories.
-In this paper, we will pay close attention to the notion of a proper class of $\mathbb{E}$-triangles in an extriangulated category $(\mathscr{C},\mathbb{E},\mathfrak{s})$, which is introduced by Hu, Zhang and Zhou \cite{HZZ} for developing the Gorenstein homological algebra.
-Throughout this paper, we always assume that $\mathscr{C}$ is an extriangulated category with enough $\xi$-projective and $\xi$-injective objects.
-We are devoted to introducing the notions of left Frobenius pairs, left ($n$-)cotorsion pairs and left (weak) Auslander-Buchweitz contexts in an extriangulated category $\mathscr{C}$ with a proper class $\xi$ of $\mathbb{E}$-triangles, and developing relative homological theory along with the Auslander-Buchweitz approximation theory, in particular, we will discuss the internal relations among these notions.
+In \cite{NP}, Nakaoka and Palu introduced the notion of extriangulated categories as a simultaneous generalization of exact categories and triangulated categories.
+Up to now, many results on exact categories and triangulated categories have gotten realization in the setting of extriangulated categories, e.g. \cite{HZZ,LN,NOS,NP,ZZ,ZZh}, etc. In particular, Ma et al. \cite{MDZ} investigated Auslander-Buchweitz approximation theory in extriangulated categories.
+In this paper, we will pay close attention to the notion of a proper class $\xi$ of $\mathbb{E}$-triangles in an extriangulated category $(\mathscr{C},\mathbb{E},\mathfrak{s})$, which is introduced by Hu et al. \cite{HZZ} for developing the Gorenstein homological algebra over extriangulated categories.
+Throughout this paper, we always assume that $\mathscr{C}=(\mathscr{C},\mathbb{E},\mathfrak{s})$ is an extriangulated category and $\xi$ is a proper class of $\mathbb{E}$-triangles.
+We also assume that $\mathscr{C}$ has enough $\xi$-projective and $\xi$-injective objects.
+We are devoted to introducing the notions of left Frobenius pairs, left ($n$-)cotorsion pairs and left (weak) Auslander-Buchweitz contexts with respect to a proper class $\xi$ of $\mathbb{E}$-triangles in an extriangulated category $\mathscr{C}$, and developing relative homological theory along with the Auslander-Buchweitz approximation theory.
+In particular, we will discuss the internal relations among these notions.
 Moreover, some applications are given in the context of Gorenstein homological algebra in extriangulated categories.
-When $\mathscr{C}$ is a triangulated category with a proper class of triangles, it recovers the results of Huang, Ma and Zhao in \cite{MZ}.
+When $\mathscr{C}$ is a triangulated category with a proper class of triangles, it recovers the results of Ma et al. \cite{MZ}, and when $\mathscr{C}$ is an abelian category, it recovers some of results of Becerril et al. \cite{BMP19F} and Huerta et al. \cite{HMP}.
+Recently, Adachi and Tsukamoto \cite{AT} investigated the relation between silting subcategories and left Frobenius pairs over extriangulated categories.
 This paper is organized as follows.

 In Section $2$, we give some terminology and some preliminary results.